Owen-sz/shades-playground/katsu/modules/shades/sway/look-into.md

 - change meta+shift+q bidn for closing window in sway config to meta+ q
 - move all config files to release package
 - get multitouch support for trackpads and not just simulate the 3 buttons at the bottom of the trackpads
+- use for font-variant-numeric: tabular-nums; css waybar clock if possible  https://developer.mozilla.org/en-US/docs/Web/CSS/font-variant-numeric
+- gparted pulls in all of gnome
+- add dual battery support to waybar (for surface)

 Things u need to config:
 - waybar
-- swaylock
+- swaylock (might be more like systemd config stuff)
 - sway
-- swaybg
+- swaybg (in sway config, just needs um wallpaper integration)
-- swayidle if you wanna make it customish
+- swayidle (also in sway config i think, maybe systemd too)
-- rofi and all the other scripts (ties in with waybar)
+- rofi and all the other scripts (ties in with waybar/keybinds in sway)
-- greeter (wallpaper will not be the same as swaybg, youll have to configure it manually)
+- greeter (wallpaper will not be the same as swaybg by default, youll have to configure it seperately)
+- remove fedora firefox bookmark files with the setup script?
+- kitty

 Fix file ownership issues in zed when editing the configs while developing them by running these commands:
 - sudo chown -R user:group [config directory or file you need to be able to edit with zed] i.e.  sudo chown -R j:wheel /etc/xdg/waybar or sudo chown -R j:wheel /etc/sway/

 Where configs are:

 Sway:
 /etc/sway/config

 Waybar:
 /etc/xdg/waybar/config.jsonc
 /etc/xdg/waybar/style.css

 Rofi:
 /usr/share/rofi/themes/ (where theme css? files themselves are stored) ~/.config/rofi/rofi.rasi (themeing config (points to a theme file in usr/share/rofi/themes/, put scripts in this dir probably) theres also a themes folder somewhere

+NetworkManager (might need this config for rofi script stuff idk):
+/etc/NetworkManager/NetworkManager.conf  Config file location /etc/NetworkManager/conf.d  Config directory location

+Kitty:
+~/.config/kitty/kitty.conf